vuepress-theme-hope/vuepress-theme-hope/docs/feed/src/config/item.md

 You can control the generation of each feed item individually by configuring the frontmatter of each page.

 By default, all articles will be added to the feed stream.
-If you want to remove a specific page from the feed, you can set `feed.enable` to `false` in frontmatter.
+To remove a specific page from the feed, you can set `feed.enable` to `false` in frontmatter.

 ## FrontMatter options